-This extended certificate covers a variety of sport-related modules and offers opportunities to achieve a variety of additional, complementary qualifications in first aid and literacy and numeracy.
+This extended certificate covers a variety of sport-related modules and provides opportunities to achieve additional qualifications in leadership, literacy and numeracy.

-This GCSE-level course will prepare you for employment in the sports sector or for progression on to higher-level courses.
+This GCSE-level course is designed for students wanting to specialise in the wider contexts of coaching, anatomy and physiology, or psychology, or for progression on to higher-level courses.

 - Practical Sport